DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 ###A

 #####Acronym
 An acronym is a shortened version of a phrase, often based on the first letter of each word.
-For example, **WYSIWYG** is the acronym for 'What You See Is What You Get'.
+For example, WYSIWYG is the acronym for 'What You See Is What You Get'.

 #####Amazon
-A well-known online retailer of various goods, including print books and **ebooks**. **Amazon** also produces the **Kindle** and Kindle Fire **e-reader** devices.
+A well-known online retailer of various goods, including print books and ebooks.
+Amazon also produces the Kindle and Kindle Fire e-reader devices.

 #####Anchor
-An anchor is a specific location within a **HTML** web page that can be jumped to by clicking on a hyperlink.
+An anchor is a specific location within a HTML web page that can be jumped to by clicking on a hyperlink.

 #####Android
-An **Open Source** operating system for mobile phones and tablets, based on a Linux kernel and the Java programming language.
+An Open Source operating system for mobile phones and tablets, based on a Linux kernel and the Java programming language.
 Android is currently the most widely used operating system for  mobile devices.

 #####Animated GIF (Graphics Interchange Format)
 A graphic file that consists of two or more images shown in a timed sequence to give the effect of motion.